 Lat currare “to run” – Slvk kurit’ “to drive”.

 9. The area between Desna, Sula, and the Dnieper rivers was first settled by the Proto-Armenians, later those Iranians settled here, whose language developed into Afghan, and the Slovene language began to form here later.
 One can find a lot of matches between the Iranian and Armenian languages.
 Mostly such Armenian words were borrowed from Persian.
 It is difficult to find a possible Armenian substratum in the vocabulary of the Afghan language, but it can be found in verbal word formation, which was very unstable at that time.
 (GORNUNG B.V., 1963: 47).
 In both Armenian and Afghan languages, the infinitive is formed by the ending –al, el, added to the word stem.
 For example, Arm. horēl "to dig", Afg. xərəl "to dig, excavate".
 The same word may also be a lexical substrate.
-In his etymological dictionary of the Slovene language, F. Bezlaj considers it possible to connect Slvn bek (the old form búkú) “furnace” with Arm boc "fire" and bosor "red", proving that this word cannot be Slavic and cannot be loaned from vulgar Latin (Lat focus "stove" is related to the Armenian word) for the phonologic reasons though it is not clear for him “in what way has come this word to the Southern Slavs”.
-The Armenian bosor can be connected to Afg busar “smouldering ashes” which stays isolated among the Iranian languages.
-Thus, the way of loan of a Slovenian word was from Proto-Armenian substratum through Proto-Afghani in language of the latest Slavic population of this area.
-Bezlaj connects also Slvn bed, the Serb. bêd "air" with Persian bŕd "air", "wind".
-The word of this root in sense "wind" is present in many Iranian languages including Pashto therefore it is not excluded, that Slavic words can be considered as the Iranian substratum.
-The word lopta/lapta (Slvn, Serb lopta, Rus. lapta etc.) is present in many Slavic languages, haaving sense “ball”, “a game with a ball ”, or seldom „a stick for beating a ball” Vasmer deduced this word from lopata "shovel", and this explanation is repeated in the Etymological dictionary of the Ukrainian language (VASMER MAX, 1964-1974, MELINYCHUK O.S., The editor, 1982-2004).
-However two reasons let us doubt of such etymology.
-At first the sense „a stick for beating a ball” can be found only in Russian and Belarussian languages, this word matters "ball", "sphere", "lump" in other Slavic languages.
-At second, in the Macedonian form of the word is lopka.
-The word lap/lop/lob in value "ball", "cheek", “something convex” is dispersed nn the Iranian languages.
+In his etymological dictionary of the Slovene language, F. Bezlaj considers it possible to connect Slvn. bek (the old form bъkъ) “furnace” with Arm boc "fire" and bosor "red", thinking that this word cannot be Slavic by origin and cannot be loaned from vulgar Latin (Lat focus "stove") for the phonologic reasons.
+However, it is not clear for him “in what way this word has come to the Southern Slavs” (BEZLAJ FRANCE, 1976: 16).
+The Armenian bosor can be connected to Afg busar “smoldering ashes” which stays isolated among the Iranian languages.
+Thus, the way of borrowing Slovenian words was from Proto-Armenian substratum through Proto-Afghani in the language of the latest Slavic population of this area.
+Bezlaj connects also Slvn bed, the Serb. bêd "air" with Persian bаd "air", "wind".
+The word of this root in sense "wind" is present in many Iranian languages including Pashto, therefore, it is not excluded, that Slavic words can be considered as the Iranian substratum.
+The word lopta/lapta (Slvn, Serb lopta, Rus. lapta etc.) is present in many Slavic languages, having sense “ball”, “a game with a ball ”, or seldom „a stick for beating a ball”.
+M. Vasmer deduced this word from lopata "shovel", and this explanation is repeated in the Etymological dictionary of the Ukrainian language (VASMER MAX, 1964-1974, MELINYCHUK O.S., The editor, 1982-2004).
+However, two reasons let us doubt such etymology.
+At first, the sense „a stick for beating a ball” can be found only in Russian and Belarussian languages, this word matters "ball", "sphere", and "lump" in other Slavic languages.
+Second, the Macedonian form of the word is lopka.
+The word lap/lop/lob in value "ball", "cheek", and “something convex” is dispersed in the Iranian languages.
 These facts give us the reason to conjecture that the word lopta had the primary form lop-ka (-ka – is the Slavic suffix) and that it is the Iranian substratum in Russian and South Slavic languages.
-Some South Slavic words can be considered as Iranian substratum (TRUBACHEV O.N., 1965).
+Some other South Slavic words can be considered as Iranian substratum (TRUBACHEV O.N., 1965).

-The area between the Desna and the Iput’ has been settled in turn by ancient Phrigians, Sogdians (novaday Yagnobians) and ancestor of Serbs and Croatians.
-The river Snov distinctly divides this area on two halves, therefore the division of the primary Slavic tribe into Serbs and Croatians could take place on the ancient home-land.
-However, the substrate phenomena are difficult to be found as we almost do not have the lexical material of Phrigian language, and the available Yagnobian is very scarce.
-Nevertheless, the substrate influences of the Proto-Sogdian language on Serbo-Croatian can be confirmed by such parallels: Serb budija "turkey" – Yagn búdina "quail", Serb. buva "fly" – Yagn buvva "flea", the Serb. kulaš “ dun horse” – Yagn kulo "dun horse", Serb. kužŕ "a hut" – Yagn kuč "family", Serb. čuka "sheep" – Yagn šok "a ram".
+10. The area between the Desna and the Iput’ has been settled in turn by ancient Phrygians, Sogdians (modern Yagnobians), and ancestors of Serbs and Croatians.
+The Snov River distinctly divides this area into two halves, therefore the division of the primary Slavic tribe into Serbs and Croatians could take place in the ancient homeland.
+However, the substrate phenomena are difficult to be found as we almost do not have the lexical material of the Phrygian language, and the available Yagnobian is very scarce.
+Nevertheless, the substrate influences of the Proto-Sogdian language on Serbo-Croatian can be confirmed by such parallels: Serb budija "turkey" – Yagn búdina "quail", Serb. buva "fly" – Yagn buvva "flea", the Serb. kulaš “ dun horse” – Yagn kulo "dun horse", Serb. kuћа "a hut" – Yagn kuč "family", Serb. čuka "sheep" – Yagn šok "a ram".

-There are also some Serbo-Croatian words which are coincidences in the other Iranian languages: Serb badža "tot, cabby lad" – common Ir bača "boy", Serb. kurija “ room, a rent ” – Yagn kroî "to cost", Kurd kerin "to buy".
-Separately, by way of a hypothesis, one can about possible connection between isolated among the Iranian languages Yagn gajk "daughter" with Slavic words of type gajka “screw-nut”.
+There are also some Serbo-Croatian words that have coincidences in the other Iranian languages: Serb badža "tot" – common Ir bača "boy", Serb. kurija “ room, a rent ” – Yagn kroî "to cost", Kurd kerin "to buy".
+Separately, by way of a hypothesis, one can about a possible connection between isolated among the Iranian languages Yagn gajk "daughter" with Slavic words of type gajka “screw-nut”.
 Vasmer represents it with a mark “the difficult word”.
-It has more wide sense in the Serbian language, than in East Slavic languages, namely – 1) "a nut"; 2) “a ring an aim framework ”; 3) “a mobile ring on bridle”, therefore the word can be the most ancient in this language and occur from the Iranian substratum, if to take into account analogy: Germ Mutter 1) "the mother"; 2) "a nut".
+It has more wide sense in the Serbian language than in East Slavic languages, namely – 1) "a nut, female screw"; 2) “a ring as an aim framework ”; 3) “a mobile ring on bridle”, therefore the word can be the most ancient in this language and occur from the Iranian substratum if to take into account analogy: Germ Mutter 1) "the mother"; 2) "a nut, female screw".

-The Urheimat of the Indo-Aryans was in the basin of the Sozh, between the Upper Dnepr and the Iput’ Rivers, later here Proto-Ossetian language began to be formed and more later the Southeren dialect of the Russian language did.
-V.I.Abaev gives many Indian-Ossetic matches in his dictionary (ABAEV V.I., 1958-1989) but it is difficult to distinguish the Ossetic substratum in the Russian language, due to the linguistic contacts between Russians and Ossetians in later times.
+11. The Urheimat of the Indo-Aryans was in the basin of the Sozh, between the Upper Dnepr and the Iput’ Rivers, later here Proto-Ossetian language began to be formed, and later the Southern dialect of the Russian language did.
+V.I.Abaev gives many Indian-Ossetic and Ossetic-Russian matches in his dictionary (ABAEV V.I., 1958-1989) but it is difficult to distinguish the Ossetic substratum in the Russian language, due to the linguistic contacts between Russians and Ossetians in later times.
 We can speak about it with confidence only when we are the Indian-Ossetic-Russian triad.
 An indisputable Indian substratum in Russian can only be a word that has no correspondence in other Indo-European, and from all Iranian languages, it has a match only in Ossetian.
 There are almost no such matches in all three languages, but the following cases can be considered:

-12. The extreme east area of the whole Indo-European territory on the watershed of the tributaries of the Dnepr and the Volga was the area of forming Thracian language.
-Then Proto-Kurds were separated from the Iranian community and then Balts have settled here, and after them those Slavs, who became ancestors of nowa-days Bulgarians, lived here.
-We know very little about Thracian language, and possible lexical coincidences between it and Bulgarian can be related already to the Balkan substratum.
-Thus, searching for only Bulgarian-Kurdish lexical parallels can give us some result.
-Bulg. bagazáj "matchmaker" is marked as "not clear" in the etymological dictionary of the Bulgarian language (GEORGIEV V.L., GÚLÚBOV Iv.,1971).
+12. The extreme east area of the whole Indo-European territory on the watershed of the tributaries of the Dnepr and the Volga was the area forming the Thracian language.
+Then Proto-Kurds were separated from the Iranian community and then Balts settled here, and after them, those Slavs, who became ancestors of nowadays Bulgarians, lived here.
+We know very little about the Thracian language, and possible lexical coincidences between it and Bulgarian can be related already to the Balkan substratum.
+Thus, searching for only Bulgarian-Kurdish lexical parallels can give us some results.
+Bulg. bagazáj "matchmaker" is marked as "not clear" in the etymological dictionary of the Bulgarian language (GEORGIEV V.L., GЪLЪBOV Iv.,1971).
 This word can be explained on the Kurdish basis: Kurd. bava "father" and zava "son-in-law", having zayin "to give birth" and zoy "son" in Pashto.
-The origin of the obscure name of some plant bozlan which can be explained with the help of Kurd boz "grey" and lam "leaf".
+The origin of the obscure name of some plant bozlan can be explained with the help of Kurd boz "grey" and lam "leaf".
 Bulgarian xubav "good" can be corresponded with Kurd. xob "good" though this word is the common Iranian.